rafalp/Misago-Docs/docs/settings/Static.md

 Path to function or callable used by Misago to generate slugs.
 Defaults to `misago.static.slugify.default`.
 Use this function if you want to customize slugs generation on your community.

-## `MISAGO_STYLE`

-This dict allows you override some CSS classes used by Misago in its style.
-For example, to specify custom CSS classess to use in Misago's navbar, you may add following to your `settings.py`:

-    MISAGO_STYLE = {
-        'navbar': 'navbar-dark bg-primary',
-    }

 ## `MISAGO_THREADS_ON_INDEX`

 Change this setting to `False` to display categories list instead of threads list on board index.